-- 1. Voltage: 480V DC nominal, 400V DC minimum. - 2.
-Voltage ripple (normal operation): less than 2% of DC voltage. - A. The Battery System shall be sized to provide the specified back-up time to the inverter when the UPS is supplying 100% rated load. - B. Each Battery System shall include a disconnect 600V DC circuit breaker to facilitate isolation of UPS Module DC Input and the Battery System.
-The DC Circuit breaker shall incorporate an UVT relay and auxiliary contact connections to the UPS Module control for prevention of incorrect start up and shutdown sequencing. - C. The battery system shall be capable of operating in an average ambient temperature of 25°C, with excursions of 16°C to 32°C and shall be sized as follows:
+- 1. Voltage: 480V DC nominal, 400V DC minimum. - Current ripple (normal operation): less than 10% of the battery AH at DC/DC chopper circuit switching frequency. - A. The Battery System shall be sized to provide the specified backup time to the inverter when the UPS is supplying 100% rated load. - B. Each Battery System shall include a disconnect 600V DC circuit breaker to facilitate the isolation of the UPS Module DC Input and Battery System.
+The DC Circuit breaker shall incorporate a UVT relay and auxiliary contact connections to the UPS Module control to prevent incorrect startup and shutdown sequencing. - C. The battery system shall be capable of operating in an average ambient temperature of 25°C, with excursions of 16°C to 32°C, and shall be sized as follows:

-• Float Voltage: 545V DC (2.25 to 2.27 V/cell)
+Float Voltage: 545V DC (2.25 to 2.27 V/cell)